josmar-crwdstffng/angular/aio/content/guide/static-query-migration.md

 This strategy of resolving queries at different times based on the location of potential query matches has caused a lot of confusion.
 Namely:

-*   Sometimes query results are available in `ngOnInit`, but sometimes they aren't and it's not clear why \(see [21800](https://github.com/angular/angular/issues/21800) or [19872](https://github.com/angular/angular/issues/19872)\)
+*   Sometimes query results are available in `ngOnInit`, but sometimes they are not and it is not clear why \(see [21800](https://github.com/angular/angular/issues/21800) or [19872](https://github.com/angular/angular/issues/19872)\)
 *   `@ViewChild` queries are resolved at a different time from `@ViewChildren` queries, and `@ContentChild` queries are resolved at a different time from `@ContentChildren` queries.
     If a user turns a `@ViewChild` query into a `@ViewChildren` query, their code can break suddenly because the timing has shifted.

 *   Code depending on a query result can suddenly stop working as soon as an `*ngIf` or an `*ngFor` is added to a template
 *   A `@ContentChild` query for the same component will resolve at different times in the lifecycle for each usage of the component.
-    This leads to buggy behavior where using a component with `*ngIf` is broken in subtle ways that aren't obvious to the component author.
+    This leads to buggy behavior where using a component with `*ngIf` is broken in subtle ways that are not obvious to the component author.

 In version 9, we plan to simplify the behavior so all queries resolve after change detection runs by default.
 The location of query matches in the template cannot affect when the query result will become available and suddenly break your code, and the default behavior is always the same.
 This makes the logic more consistent and predictable for users.

-That said, if an application does need query results earlier \(for example, the query result is needed to create an embedded view\), it's possible to add the `{static: true}` flag to explicitly ask for static resolution.
+That said, if an application does need query results earlier \(for example, the query result is needed to create an embedded view\), it is possible to add the `{static: true}` flag to explicitly ask for static resolution.
 With this flag, users can indicate that they only care about results that are statically available and the query results will be populated before `ngOnInit`.

 <a id="view-children-and-content-children"></a>